 While it is always a good idea to begin this planning process early, it is important to know that we may be able to assist you with Medicaid eligibility requirements even if your family’s need for long-term care is immediate.

-Contact us to schedule a free consultation with an experienced Medicaid planning attorney.
+Contact us.
 We will review the facts of your situation and provide a straightforward assessment of what can be accomplished.